AndreyPodlesni/UsbKeyboardSniffer/README.md

 On this page, you can see in real-time raw keyboard input as text with an option to download the Txt file and clear the file.
 ![enter image description here](https://i.ibb.co/bXswWFx/ShowTxt.jpg)

-## Show CSV file  - Display the full HID key structure
+## Show key log stored in CSV file  - Display the full HID key structure
 The HID (Human Interface Device) structure includes six keys in addition to control keys.
 Each keystroke is captured and logged in a CSV format, complete with timestamps that mark the date and time.
 The control keys consist of Shift, Ctrl, Alt, and the Start button.
 Additionally, special keys, such as Tab, Caps Lock, and Space, are recognized as ASCII keys that are not control keys.
 ![enter image description here](https://i.ibb.co/Y3cpkrt/ShowCSV.jpg)

-## Set Time For CSV TimeStamp
+## Set Time For key log TimeStamp
-On this page, you have the ability to configure the internal RTC (Real Time Clock) of the ESP32 with the desired time and date to be used in the CSV time and date stamp.
+On this page, you have the ability to configure the internal RTC (Real Time Clock) of the ESP32 with the desired time and date to be used in the key log  time and date stamp.
 ![enter image description here](https://i.ibb.co/KGFVT1k/SetTime.jpg)
 ## Key injection
 On this page, you can input keystrokes that will be transmitted to the host PC.
 It supports sending only one key at a time, including control keys.
 To send a control key in combination with another key, you must select the checkbox corresponding to the control key.